How to select an objective function using information theory: Benchmark Demonstration

 \section{Benchmark Demonstration}

+To demonstrate the basic process of selecting an objective, we compute entropies (uncertainties) and Akaike weights (probabilities) for several objective functions with a simple streamflow model.
+In this experiment, we are not optimizing the model per se but rather using information theory to select the ``best'' metric of predictive performance, in the sense that it minimizes information loss and uncertainty.
+We will discuss why this is useful later on.

-As a demonstration, we compute the conditional entropies given by several objective functions with a simple streamflow model.
-The test data are daily streamflow observations from 1,385 streamgages in the conterminous United States \cite{Russell_2020}; roughly 14 million observations in total.
-As streamflow can be zero or negative, which is undefined for some objective functions, flows below 0.0028 m$^3$ s$^{-1}$ (0.01 ft$^3$ s$^{-1}$) were thresholded and treated as the ``zero-flow'' state in the comparison.
-Different thresholds may yield slightly different results, particularly among logged objectives because of their sensitivity near zero.
+The model predicts flow by scaling the nearest concurrent observation by the ratio of the two drainage areas; so when predicting flow in a large river using observations from a smaller one, it scales up the observations accordingly.
+The test data are roughly 14 million daily streamflow observations taken from 1,385 streamgages in the conterminous United States \cite{Russell_2020}.
+As streamflow can be zero or negative (reverse flow), which is undefined for some objective functions, flows below 0.0028 m$^3$ s$^{-1}$ (0.01 ft$^3$ s$^{-1}$) were thresholded and treated as the ``zero-flow'' state in the comparison.
+Different thresholds may yield slightly different results, particularly among logged objectives because of their sensitivity near zero (Strictly, the zero state should be handled using zero-inflated objectives, but we recognize there may be practical reasons for preferring a more traditional objective).